-1. Students should note the date(s) for early registration or call the Office of Student Services to obtain this information.
-2. Students should schedule an appointment with the Student Development Counselor or Dean of Student Services/Financial Aid each semester to complete an Accommodation Request form before Accommodations Compliance forms are forwarded to instructors.
+1. Students should note the date(s) for early registration or call the Office of Student Affairs to obtain this information.
+2. Students should schedule an appointment with the Student Development Counselor or Vice President for Student Affairs/Financial Aid each semester to complete an Accommodation Request form before Accommodations Compliance forms are forwarded to instructors.